CorkCork/NYPD-Motor-Vehicle-Collisions/README.md

 Week 10 Draft
-Obtaining and ingestion one (or, optionally, more) datasets.
+* Obtaining and ingestion one (or, optionally, more) datasets.
-The principal dataset will be provided from pre-defined publicly available data sources
+* The principal dataset will be provided from pre-defined publicly available data sources

 DATA CLEANING
-drop data missing above 70 percent: Esin had? drop  columns 3-5 for contributing factors drop  columns 3-5 for vehicle types? drop unique value [we have an index]
+* drop data missing above 70 percent: Esin had?
+* rop  columns 3-5 for contributing factors
+* drop  columns 3-5 for vehicle types?
+* drop unique value [we have an index]
-to_datetime: Alan had
+* to_datetime: Alan had
-learn regex to combine contributing factor values and vehicle types [Alan]
+* learn regex to combine contributing factor values and vehicle types [Alan]

 DATA ANALYSIS
-value counts for accident on street?
+* value counts for accident on street?

-Alan: Death Rates by motorist/cyclist/pedestrian, main contributing factors, death by date
+* Alan: Death Rates by motorist/cyclist/pedestrian, main contributing factors, death by date
     > idea: group by external/internal causes [drunk vs falling rocks]

-Kristin: Pedestrians
+* Kristin: Pedestrians

-Esin: Seasons/Time variability [other datasets?]
+* Esin: Seasons/Time variability [other datasets?]
 Avg death by hour and Avg death by borough
 > idea: Maybe corelate with traffic volume?

 Data Viz
-Show the analyses?
+* Show the analyses?

 WEEK 10-13
-Add Statistical Analyses
+* Add Statistical Analyses
-Better Visualizations
+* Better Visualizations